dmidlo/histdata.com-tools/README.md

                         "low", "medium", "high".
 High uses all available CPUs OR integer percent 1-200 --data-directory DATA_DIRECTORY
                         Directory Used to save data. default is "./data/"

+Sidecar:
+  --sidecar             submit this run to the local Temporal sidecar --sidecar-start       start the sidecar only when no healthy sidecar is running --sidecar-submit-only
+                        submit the sidecar job without waiting for its result

 Info:
   -A, --available_remote_data